 ^a Number of sampling activity is indicative.
-Air quality sampling or noise level monitoring may not be necessary when construction activities do not generate air pollutants or high noise level that are detrimental to the environment, nearby residents, or the workers.
-Ambient air quality and noise level measurements will be done at the construction sites and other critical areas/points where sensitive receptors exist.
-Locations of sampling points for linear works shift as construction activities progress.
-Exact sampling locations will be selected during the works.
+Air quality sampling or noise level monitoring may not be necessary when construction activities do not generate air indicative.
+Sampling will be done on the downstream of an affected water body.

 b Surface water quality sampling will only be conducted when surface water is deemed affected by the construction works.

-Therefore, the no. of sampling activity is indicative.
-Sampling will be done on the downstream of an affected water body.
+Therefore, the no. of sampling activity is